-- 6. Foul language, loud or boisterous conduct, or any other type of unprofessional conduct will not be tolerated. - 7.
-No eating, drinking, or chewing gum is permitted on the Clinic Floor. - 8.
-Future Professionals may not gather around the service desk, service reception area, or offices. - 9.
-Food, drink, or water bottles are allowed only in the lunchroom. - 10.
-Smoking is prohibited on school grounds. - 11.
-Stealing or taking school property or another's personal property is unacceptable and grounds for termination. - 12.
-Any Future Professional suspected of use or distribution of alcohol or illegal drugs while on school premises will be terminated. - 13.
-School administration has the right to access and inspect a Future Professionals locker at any time, refer to the locker policy.
+- 3. Cell phones are permitted in assigned areas of the school.
+Phone calls are not permitted during class time or learning environments such as classrooms or learning zones at any time.
+Calls while clocked in should remain in the assigned area, quiet in tone, and not longer than three (3) minutes. - 4.
+Future Professionals may not visit with another Future Professional who is working with a clinic classroom quest. - 5.
+Future Professionals may not gather around the service desk, the service reception area, or the offices. - 6.
+Food, drinks, and water bottles are allowed in the Future Professional lunchroom.
+No eating, drinking, or chewing gum is permitted on the Clinic Floor. - 7.
+The school is a smoke-free campus.
+Future Professionals may not smoke or vape any substance on school premises. - 8.
+Stealing or taking school property or another's personal property is unacceptable and grounds for termination. - 9.
+School administration has the right to access and inspect a Future Professional locker at any time, refer to the locker policy.